LAST UPDATED ON ........ Thurs 22 June 17

-There have been a number of recent instances, either by letter, note or verbal comment made to staff about the long waiting times to see a GP or ANP, sometimes people quoting 3 weeks.
-All of the practice team are aware that due to some patients wishing to see particular GPs or ANPs plus taking into account the GPs/ANPs current list, annual leave etc, some waiting times are longer than normal.
+After a number of recent instances, either by letter, note or verbal comment made to staff about the long waiting times to see a GP/ANP, with some people quoting 3 weeks etc, I wanted to update all patients on the current situation with Clinician (GP or ANP) manning and patient demand.
+We are very aware that some patients wish to see particular GPs or ANPs, so taking into account their annual leave etc there can be some long waiting times to see GPs/ANPs.

-We have lost a number of GP partners over the last 3 years, from 7 to now 3.5 and have had to employ more salaried GPs, (when we can find them of the quality required) and this comes at a greater overall cost.
-At the same time you should be aware that NHS England has not increased funding for new GPs or staff for some years.
-All new NHS money is directed at GP federations and community based healthcare initiatives, in order to redress the balance and level of care across the borough.
+Over the last 3 years we have reduced from 7 to 3.5 GP Partners but at the same time have increased from 1 to 4 Salaried GPs.
+However this all comes at a greater overall cost to the practice.
+Some of you will know that there has been chronic under funding in London based Primary Care and all new NHS money is directed at GP federations (like IHL etc) and community based healthcare initiatives, in order to redress the balance and level the quality of care across the borough.

-As mentioned at the last PPG meeting in April, the number of patient contact appointments, be it via tele triage, face to face here or at IHL have increased considerably as the patient list now hits 13000 for the first time.
+We now have 13000 registered patients and as mentioned at the last PPG meeting in April, the number of patient contact appointments, be it via telephone triage, face to face appointments here or at IHL Extended Access Centre has increased considerably.

 All of us at Camberwell Green continue to work very hard to offer and deliver the best possible clinical service with the resources we have and we appreciate your forbearance with this.